hifly81/openshift-vacation-leave-request/README.md

 OCP resources inside the folder src/main/fabric8 will be created in OCP project leave_vacation.

+Execute the maven command for each microservices (go to the specific microservice root folder):

 ```bash
 mvn package fabric8:deploy -Popenshift -DskipTests
 ```